The Front Line of Defense

 Watch I – 7:30 a.m. to 5:30 p.m.

-Watch I is comprised of one captain, four sergeants, and twenty-eight officers.
+Watch I is led by Captain Kenny Rider and four sergeants, and twenty-eight officers.
 The officers are broken down into two teams of 14 highly trained officers who are committed to serving the community of Pueblo.
 Officers regularly meet with members of the community to develop partnerships designed to identify and strategically address issues that arise.
 Officers are deeply involved with the community and regularly organize and participate in many events throughout the year to include The Polar Plunge, Torch Run for Special Olympics, Tip-A-Cop, Badges & Blankets, National Night out, Hero's & Helpers, Toy Bowl and so many more.
 Our officers take pride in helping the community they serve.
 Community oriented policing is rooted in our philosophy and each of us continually strives to enhance the quality of life within the City of Pueblo for all its residents and visitors.

 Watch II – 12:00 p.m. to 10:00 p.m.